Authentic grain free Cajun fried shrimp are here, y’all. And they’re everything that you want them to be, and then some…

 With an addictive crunch and a pop of spicy south Louisiana flavor, these Paleo and gluten free fried shrimp are made with cassava flour and traditional Cajun seasonings and spices.
 The batter on these grain free Cajun fried shrimp rivals its gluten and corn-laden counterparts in terms of flavor and texture.
 Yep.
 I promise, you can barely taste the difference.
 But you can feel the difference.
 Let me explain what I mean…

-Unlike heavy, grainy cornmeal-infused batter, the fried cassava flour coating is light, airy, and crispy.
+Unlike heavy, grainy cornmeal-infused batter, the cassava flour coating is light, airy, and crispy.
 Yep!!
 Light as a feather, but jam-packed with sooo much flavor!!
 This recipe is the best of both worlds, cause you get all the comfort and satisfaction of traditional fried shrimp but still have room for dessert after your meal!!!

 Although I don’t usually eat fried foods often, I think that I may have to start making a monthly exception for these perfectly fried shrimp.
 Sooo good, so easy to make, and so appropriate for so many occasions.